Occupational Therapy in the Acute Care Setting

 I would not recommend going straight into acute care with no mentor to guide you, as there is so much to learn about safety and precautions, not to mention treatments, the ins and outs of discharge planning, etc.

-If you’re a new graduate and really passionate about rehabbing patients for more than just a few days, I would steer you more towards inpatient rehab, outpatient or a skilled nursing facility.
+If you’re a new graduate and really passionate about rehabbing patients for more than just a few days, I would steer you more towards inpatient rehab, outpatient therapy or a skilled nursing facility.
 OTs in acute care aren’t able to spend much time on rehabbing their patients and may just see them a handful of times.

 You will, however, gain a solid foundation of medical knowledge, which is very helpful to have in every other setting.

-Where to Get More on Acute Care
+Where to Get More Info About Acute Care

 It was written collaboratively by acute care OTs for acute care OTs, and was a godsend for me when I started switched to acute care from inpatient rehab.